sameen7/13121253830-163.com/README.md

 # computer-vision-lab1
-computer vision course at KCL
+computer vision coursework at KCL

+This laboratory session provides the opportunity to experiment with a number of image processing techniques used for low-level computer vision.

+Check lab1_instructions.pdf for details.